tencent-quantum-lab/3T/README.md

 &ensp;https://manual.gromacs.org/documentation/2021.3/download.html <br />
 &ensp;https://manual.gromacs.org/2021.3/install-guide/index.html

-If you have done this correctly, the command `which gmx`, `which wget`, and `which unzip` should show you the corresponding executable locations.
+If you have performed these instructions correctly, the command `which gmx`, `which wget`, and `which unzip` should show you the corresponding executable locations.
 We will use these in the `2_structure_generation/example_3T_workflow.ipynb` notebook.